Pass the Real Estate Exam - Study Tips

 Because the exam is largely multiple choice, you have at least a one in four chance of answering a question correctly by guessing.
 And you are not penalized for answering incorrectly; you only receive points for the questions you answer correctly.
 Mathematically, you are better off responding with your best guess than not providing a response at all.
 This is one of the most critical things to remember as you sit down to take your exam.

-But there is more to acing your exam than simply providing a response to every item.
-You will need to maximize your time while also ensuring that you leave no question unanswered.
-Depending on the state where you live, you will have between two and four hours to complete your exam.
+But there's more to acing your exam than simply providing a response to every item.
+You will need to maximize your time while also ensuring that you leave no questions unanswered.
+Depending on the state where you live, you will have between 2-4 hours to complete your exam.
 Maximizing this time means you'll need to have a plan in place to make sure you don't run out of time or leave any questions blank.
 Here are some other suggestions to help you fare well on your exam:

-- Read every question carefully to make sure you don't miss any key points.
+- Read every test question carefully to make sure you don't miss any key points.

 - Skip the most challenging questions; you can return to them at the end of your test and provide your best guess.